matthewcheok/MCFireworksButton/README.md

 ## License

-MCFireworksView is under the MIT license.
+MCFireworksButton is under the MIT license.